 Aloe coarctata, Apicra bicarinata, Catevala coarctata, Haworthia coarctata var. coarctata, Haworthia reinwardtii subsp. coarctata, Haworthia reinwardtii var. coarctata, Haworthiopsis coarctata

-Haworthia coarctata is a succulent plant up to 8 inches (20 cm) tall and it grows in large clumps in its natural habitat, with long stems packed with robust succulent leaves.
-It is normally dark green but sometimes acquires a rich purple-red when in full sunlight.
+Haworthia coarctata is a succulent plant, up to 8 inches (20 cm) tall, that grows in large clumps in its natural habitat.
+It has long stems packed with robust succulent leaves.
+They are normally dark green but sometimes acquires a rich purple-red when in full sunlight.
 It is frequently confused with Haworthia reinwardtii.
 However H. coarctata has smaller, smoother and rounder tubercles on its leaves (those of H. reinwardtii are sometimes larger, flatter and whiter).
 H. coarctata also usually has much wider, fatter leaves.
 Anytime from late spring to fall, the largest, most mature rosettes produce up to 12 inches (30 cm) long, whip-like flower stems.
 Tiny greenish-white, tubular flowers occur on the stems high above the foliage.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).